06-preetinder/Port-Scanner/README.md

 - Add UDP scanning mode (requires different logic and caution).
 - Add `--verbose` to print closed/filtered port info or debugging details.
 - Support IPv6 via `socket.getaddrinfo()` and handling different families.
+  All these updates will be added by me shortly
 ---

 ## Disclaimer & license